jiwoosuh/jiwoosuh/README.md

 Analyzed US road accidents data to create a Tableau dashboard for insights on road safety by identifying contributing factors.

-For more details, check out my [GitHub repositories](https://github.com/jiwoosuh).
+For more details, check out my [Resume](https://www.linkedin.com/in/jiwoosuh/overlay/1706057301334/single-media-viewer/?profileId=ACoAADs6JyMBBfJliCz_JdnYVzrvrqqT4hkjft0).

 ## Skills 😎